Animar123/Yash_BlueStampPorfolio/index.md

 * 4k Video Capture Card

 ## Progress
-In order for the project to work, it is nessesary to install the packages to run yolov5.
-PIP comes pre installed onto the raspberry pi 4.
-PIP allows for the raspberry Pi to download the nessesary packages on to the raspberry pi through the terminal.When installing packges its important to create a virtual envoirment in order to store your libraries.
+In order for the project to work, it is necessary to install the packages to run yolov5.
+PIP comes pre-installed on the Raspberry Pi 4.
+PIP allows for the Raspberry Pi to download the necessary packages onto the Raspberry Pi through the terminal.When installing packages it's important to create a virtual environment in order to store your libraries.
 This prevents you from having any dependency issues when utilizing your installed libraries.
-To create a virtual envoirment I ran the command below in my "projects" folder
+To create a virtual environment I ran the command below in my "projects" folder.

 ```bash
 -m virtualenv env # this creates a virtual enviorment called env